joakim/kay/README.md

     type: 'Cell'  -- the name of the cell
     lineage: [()]  -- the cell's ancestors

-    -- when "extending", the descendant sets the type to its own name and adds its ancestor to the lineage: lineage prepend (WeakRef ancestor)
+    -- when "extending", the descendant automagically adds its ancestor to the lineage: lineage prepend (WeakRef ancestor)
 }